igorkamyshev/farfetched/README.md

 ## Documentation

-Continue reading about `farfetched` in the [documentation](./docs/README.md).
+Continue reading about Farfetched in the [documentation](./docs/README.md).
 It covers integration with the most popular UI-frameworks (such React, Solid.js and Vue.js), error handling, dependent Queries, more advanced contracts and other great tools.

 ## Maintains